Skip to content

 CLI Reference

 The swarmlord CLI deploys agents from config files.
-Define your agent in swarmlord.jsonc, write instructions in AGENTS.md, add skills and workspace files, then deploy with a single command.
+Define your agent in swarmlord.jsonc, write instructions in SOUL.md, add skills and workspace files, then deploy with a single command.

 Install